as-beaulieu/KotlinToolbox/rabbitmq.md

 * This does not mean that any underlying messages are persisted
   * Unless persistence is specified, messages are kept in memory
 * Can also tell a Queue to auto-delete if no consumers are connected
+* RabbitMQ does not load balance between queues, only customers
+  * If two applications are consuming the same queue, they will receive the messages one after the other, regardless of exchange type.

 ## Exchange Types